Let me guess.

 Shaping your plants to ensure the greatest possible number of bud sites, and to ensure that those sites are all exposed to the light, can go a long way toward boosting yields.

 Genetics also play a large role in yield.
 Some strains simply produce larger buds than others.
-To help maximize yields, grow a high-yielding strain like Gold Leaf.
+To help maximize yields, grow a quality high-yielding strain like Gold Leaf.
+Whether you are growing indoors or outdoors matters also.
+Choose cannabis seeds that do best for your situation.
+Some strains work better for an outdoor garden, while other are better indoors.

 Growing hydroponically generally results in better yields than growing is soil.
 But the difference is not huge and it is more difficult to grow this way.
-For that reason, we don’t usually recommend it for beginners.
+For that reason, we don’t usually recommend it for a beginning indoor grower.

 Yield From A Single Cannabis Plant: Final Thoughts

-The yield you can expect from a single weed plant varies greatly.
-It depends on a number of factors, but the primary one is the size of the plant.
+The yield you can expect from a single weed bush varies greatly.
+It depends on a number of factors, but the primary one is the size of the bush.